 How long have you been a nurse?

-I have been a nurse for 40 years and 20 years in nursing management
+I have been a nurse for 40 years and have enjoyed these years whole heartedly.

 Why the change to hospice?

-What are some of the challenges you are faced with?
+What are the Challenges you are faced with?

-And the rewards of being a palliative care nurse?
+What are the rewards of being a Palliative Care Nurse?